tobixdev/rdf-fusion/lib/rdf-fusion/README.md

 ## Using DataFusion's Extension Points

 TODO:

 - How we use it (link to the crates)
     - Logical & Physical Plan
     - Scalar & Aggregate Functions
     - Rewriting rules
 - How you can use it

 # Crates

 To conclude, here is a list of the creates that constitute RDF Fusion with a quick description of each one.
 You can find more details in their respective documentation.

-- [rdf-fusion-api](../api): Contains a set of traits and core data types used to extend RDF Fusion (e.g., custom storage layer).
-Ideally, we would like to have extension of RDF Fusion only depend on this package.
-However, this idea is still in a very early stage, and we have not evaluated the feasibility of this approach.
 - [rdf-fusion-encoding](../encoding): The RDF term encodings used by RDF Fusion.
+- [rdf-fusion-extensions](../extensions): Contains a set of traits and core data types used to extend RDF Fusion (e.g., custom storage layer).
 - [rdf-fusion-functions](../functions): Scalar and aggregate functions for RDF Fusion.
 - [rdf-fusion-logical](../logical): The logical plan operators and rewriting rules used by RDF Fusion.
 - [rdf-fusion-model](../model): Provides a model for RDF and SPARQL.
 This is not part of common as it does not have a